 MDAQMD Governing Board

-The MDAQMD's Board is the decision-making-body for the District.
+The MDAQMD's Board is the decision-making body for the District.
 The Board is responsible for adopting rules, setting policies and providing direction on important air quality issues that affect the Mojave Desert.
-This thirteen-member body is comprised of representatives for each municipality and County supervisorial districts located within the MDAQMD’s boundaries, and one Public Member appointed by the balance of the Board.
+This 13-member body is composed of representatives for each municipality and county supervisorial districts located within the MDAQMD’s boundaries, and one public member appointed by the balance of the Board.

 The Governing Board meets on the fourth Monday of each month at the Mojave Desert Air Quality Management District at 14306 Park Ave., Victorville, California.